You are viewing a story from harrypotterfanfiction.com

 With that, he apparated out of the living room and to the front door of Clancy's flat.
 He immediately began banging on the wood of the door.
 He didn't know if he was going about this the wrong way, if he should have done something to hide himself from Parker if Parker was inside as well, but he didn't even take the time to think that through.
 All he thought of was Clancy's safety.

 “Clancy!” he shouted.
 “Open up!
 It's James!”

-It was only after a minute more of his banging did the door open up to reveal Clancy.
-She was completely surprised by his appearance, and she seemed startled by his abruptness.
+It was after a minute more of his banging did the door finally open to reveal Clancy.
+She was surprised by his appearance, and she seemed startled by his abruptness.

-"James?" she asked, her dark eyebrows pulling together with confusion.
-"What the hell are you doing here?"
+“James?” she asked, her dark eyebrows pulling together in confusion.
+“What the hell are you doing here?”

 “I have to speak to you.
 Is Nolan here?”
 James asked, careful to use Parker's fake name for the moment.

 She shook her head, not taking on the sense of urgency that James had.
-"No, he's not.
+“No, he's not.
 He's out.
-I actually don't know where he is.
-Why?"
+Why?”

 “I know this is going to sound ridiculous, and sorry for showing up like this.
 But you have to listen to me,” he said quickly.